top of page

 Aside from its whale shark sightings, the Silk Cayes Marine Reserve protects some of the healthiest parts of the Mesoamerican Barrier Reef, largely due to its elevation and the good quality of the water here.
 The area’s sandy beaches also serve as nesting sites for hawksbill turtles and seeing these critically endangered creatures is a highlight of any visit.

 Located just a short boat ride from the shores of Placencia, King Lewey’s is a tropical island haven on the edge of Silk Cayes Marine Reserve.
 It features charming bungalows with private bathrooms and spacious verandas that hang over the Caribbean Sea, as well as a grill-style restaurant serving freshly caught seafood.
-When you’re not out diving, snorkelling and fishing, you can unwind with a massage or body scrub at the onsite spa.
+When you’re not out diving, snorkelling and fishing, you can unwind with a massage or body scrub at the onsite spa

-Featuring just a handful of well-appointed villas, Caribbean Beach Cabanas is an adults-only oasis in picturesque Placencia.
+Featuring just a handful of well-appointed villas, Caribbean Beach Cabanas is an adults-only Belize resort in picturesque Placencia.
 This self-catering property boasts a prime beachfront location and breathtaking sea views from all of its accommodations.
 You can take advantage of the complimentary bicycles to explore the surrounding area, then retreat to the tranquility of a child-free space.

 A starfish on a seagrass bed off the coast of Belize